-After normal business hours, members of the campus community should report alleged violations of this Policy to DCC Security by phone at 434.797.8533, or use the Emergency Phone Boxes in each parking lot.
+After normal business hours, members of the campus community should report alleged violations of this Policy to DCC Security by phone at 434.797.8533, or use the emergency phone boxes in each parking lot.

-Note: The complete Policy, Forms, and Community Resources are available online at: http://www.dcc.vccs.edu/News/Title_IX/Title_IX and Sexual_Misconduct.htm.
+Note: The complete Policy, Forms, and Community Resources are available online at: www.danville.edu.